brianhigh/brfss/sql_examples.md

 [codebook](http://www.cdc.gov/brfss/annual_data/2013/pdf/codebook13_llcp.pdf)
 for use in understanding variables and codes.

+In particular, we will be focusing on tobacco smoking and alcohol drinking in the state of Washington.

 ## Connect to MySQL Database

 We will connect to the `localhost` and `brfss` database using an `anonymous`